Azure/app-service-linux-docs/Runtime_Support/dot_net_core.md

 [.NET Core Support timeline](https://dotnet.microsoft.com/platform/support/policy/dotnet-core)

-## How to update your app to target a different version of dotnet
+## How to update your app to target a different version of .NET

 >**NOTE**:
 >Changing the stack settings of your app will trigger a re-start of your application.